 Letters of recommendation should be submitted electronically through the online application system.
 Please see the recommendation section of the application for more program specific information.

-Scores from the GRE General Exam are no longer required for all GEPN and MSN applicants with a cumulative GPA of 3.0 and higher.
+Scores from the GRE General Exam are no longer required for GEPN and RN-MSN applicants with a cumulative GPA from their conferred bachelor’s degree of 3.0 and higher.
+Weighted average will be used for those with more than one bachelor’s degree.

-Those that need to take the GRE’s (with a cumulative GPA lower than 3.0) should register at www.ets.org/gre.
+Those that need to take the GRE’s (conferred degree cumulative GPA lower than 3.0) should register at www.ets.org/gre.
 If using older scores, the GRE needs to have been taken in the last five years.
-GEPN and MSN candidates should take the GRE no later than October 10 to ensure we have your official scores by November 1 deadline.
+GEPN and RN-MSN candidates should take the GRE no later than October 1 to ensure we have official scores by the November 1 deadline.

 Scores from either TOEFL or IELTS are required of all non-native English speakers who have not received either a bachelor’s, master’s or doctoral degree from a U.S. institution of higher learning or the international equivalent where instruction is provided in English.
 As a result, applicants with degrees from Australia, Canada (with the exception of Quebec), New Zealand, Singapore, Ireland and the United Kingdom are exempt from taking the English proficiency exam.
 To meet the needs of students who are unable to take the TOEFL at a test center due to public health concerns, ETS is temporarily offering a Special Home Edition test.